 dog listener norfolk

 My own dog had recently started showing signs of aggression towards people, culminating in him nipping a child – every dog owners worst nightmare!
-I was seeking answers and solutions to this very serious problem and making things all the more confusing, was the fact that Elijah – my two year old Lurcher – was normally a well mannered and friendly dog.
+I was seeking answers and solutions to this very serious problem and making things all the more confusing was the fact that Elijah – my two year old Lurcher – was normally a well mannered and friendly dog.
 He was extremely well socialised and it came as a big shock when he developed this rather serious problem behaviour!

 What is Dog Listening?

 Pioneered by the world-famous Dog Listener, Jan Fennell, Dog Listening is a natural, force and gadget-free approach to living and working with dogs.
-By understanding how your dog thinks and how he perceives the world you can influence his behaviour in a kind and positive way and gain the trust, respect and cooperation that makes living with dogs the complete joy that it can be!
+By understanding how your dog thinks and how he perceives the world you can influence his behaviour in a kind and positive way and gain the trust, respect and cooperation that makes living with dogs the complete joy that it can and should be!

 Ask yourself –